nilayarangil/nilayarangil.github.io/README.md

 # nilayarangil.com
 Welcome to my digital space!
-I'm Nilay Arangil, a coding enthusiast who loves to dive into the worlds of Python and C#.
+I'm Nilay Arangil, a coding enthusiast who loves to dive into the world of Programing.
 On this website, I share my passion through engaging courses, connecting with learners worldwide, and showcasing projects that bring code to life with Raspberry Pi.

 Beyond the screen, my love for music shines through.
 As a pianist and violinist, I enjoyed being part of the varsity group during my middle school years.
-The harmonious notes add a unique touch to my journey.

 Sports have played a significant role in my life, particularly tennis.
 The UTR tournament trophies and the pride of leading my middle school team to the 2020 district championships are moments I cherish.